The Geometric P=W conjecture and Thurston's compactification: Proof of Theorem

 Note that the modified DT coordinates are piecewise linear functions of the standard DT coordinates.
 More precisely, by \eqref{MDT}, the regions in which the transformation is linear are determined by the inequalities

 in each pair of pants $F(a_i,a_j,a_k)$.
-These inequalities are a subset of the inequalities that determine the regions of linearity $\wt\La_\ell$ of $\iota_\cC$ in $\overline{\mc{D}}$.
+These inequalities are a subset of the inequalities that determine the regions of linearity $\La'_\ell$ of $\iota_\cC$ in $\overline{\mc{D}_g}$.
 We conclude that:\\

-{\it Over each $\wt\La_\ell$, the map from DT coordinates to modified DT coordinates is the restriction to $\wt{\La}_\ell$ of a rational linear isomorphism $\Psi_\ell\colon \R^{6g-6}\lra \R^{6g-6}$.}\\
+{\it Over each $\La'_\ell$, the map from DT coordinates to modified DT coordinates is the restriction to $\La'_\ell$ of a rational linear isomorphism $\Psi_\ell\colon \R^{6g-6}\lra \R^{6g-6}$.}\\

 Before we use the last observation to prove Lemma~\ref{Part1}, we need to modify the definition of leading term in \eqref{leading-term} in some special cases.
-Fixing one of the cones $\wt{\La}_\ell\subset \ov{\mc{D}}$, for every $i=1,\ldots,3g-3$, if $n''_i>n'_i$ over $\wt{\La}_\ell$, in Convention~\ref{new-convention}, we modified the DT coordinates of multicurves $\mf{m}$ with $n_i=0$ to have twist coordinates $t_i\leq 0$ instead of $t_i\geq 0$ in order for $\iota_\cC$ to define a continuous map from $\wt\La_\ell$ to $\La_\ell$.
-A similar change must be applied to the definition of leading term in \eqref{leading-term} when such $\mf{m}$ is multiplied with another multicurve $\mf{m}'$ in $\wt\La_\ell$ as follows.\\
+Fixing one of the cones $\La'_\ell\subset \ov{\mc{D}_g}$, in Convention~\ref{new-convention}, we modified the DT coordinates of multicurves $\mf{m}$ with $n_i=0$ to have twist coordinates $t_i\leq 0$ instead of $t_i\geq 0$, whenever $n''_i>n'_i$.
+That's in order for $\iota_\cC$ to define a continuous map between two closed cones $\La'_\ell$ and $\La_\ell$.
+A similar change must be applied to the definition of leading term in \eqref{leading-term} when such $\mf{m}$ is multiplied with another multicurve $\mf{m}'$ in $\La'_\ell$ as follows.\\

 If $n_i(\mf{m})=0$, $\mf{m}= a_i^{\tau}~\mf{m}''$ for some $\tau\geq 0$ such that both $n_i$ and $t_i$ of $\mf{m}''$ are zero.
 Since the argument below only concerns the $i$-th twist coordinate, we may assume $\mf{m}= a_i^{\tau}$.
 Then, \eqref{leading-term} states that there is a unique leading term $\mf{m}_\#$ in $a_i^{\tau}\ast \mf{m'}$ such that